How to Clean Fire Extinguisher Residue from Oven Safely and Effectively

 • Test the Oven: Run the oven for a few minutes to ensure it’s working correctly and to clear out any remaining fumes.

-After the fire extinguisher has been used, cleaning up in the kitchen remains a risky venture.
-Below is a guide to safeguarding yourself and your kitchen appliance during this period.
+While figuring out how to clean fire extinguisher residue from oven, always prioritize safety.
+Below is a guide to safeguarding yourself and your kitchen appliance during this process.

 Essential Safety Gear